Do Dehumidifiers make the Room Warmer?

-Dehumidifiers produce low warmth.
+Dehumidifiers produce little warmth.
 However, they cool a room more than they warm it.
 Dehumidifiers generally make the air dry.
 This helps to alleviate the sickness symptoms that come from high humidity.

 But you can use a dehumidifier to dry a room.
 This does not happen because it produces hot air.

-It happens because of the evaporation coming from the floor, which the dehumidifier will suck in and draw the moisture out.
+It happens because of the evaporation coming from the floor, which the dehumidifier will suck in and draw the moisture out of.

 If the temperature is high, using the dehumidifier alone is not enough to cool the room.
-You might have to run the air con and the dehumidifier at the same time.
+You might have to run the air conditioner and the dehumidifier at the same time.

 Always remember that the dehumidifier is not designed to lower the temperature of a room.
-It is just for lowering the humidity level to between 30 and 50 percent.
+It is just to lower the humidity level to between 30 and 50 percent.